YeastCoast/SudokuWeb/README.md

-Django app to solve sudokus.
+# SudokuWeb
+A simple django application that tries to solve a Sudoku by providing an image.